My Life As a 21-Year-Old Professional Matchmaker

 I did matchmaking for seven months.
 Half that time was over the summer full-time, and half that time was fall semester of my senior year, after which I left matchmaking to go intern at Cosmopolitan.

-I really missed being in the editor world, and I really wanted to be in media after graduation, so I thought I should segue back into that.
+I really missed being in the editorial world, and I really wanted to be in media after graduation, so I thought I should segue back into that.
 I loved matchmaking and it was so exhilarating, but I know it wasn’t something that was going to be my life path.
 It’s a really tough job.
 Think about how much effort you put into your own dating life — and then multiply that by, like, 50 clients who are paying you to get it right.